xRaisenx/aichatbot/README.md

 ## ✨ Key Features: Crafting the Ultimate Shopping Companion

 *   **Sophisticated LLM-Powered Dialogue:** At its heart, our assistant uses **Google's Gemini API**, enabling it to understand not just words, but the *intent and context* behind complex customer queries.
 This allows for natural, flowing conversations and truly helpful, human-like advice.
-*   **Intelligent Product Discovery:** Combines **Upstash Vector** for rapid semantic search with traditional filtering, ensuring customers find the right products quickly, even with vague or multifaceted requests.
+*   **Intelligent Product Discovery:** Combines **Upstash Vector** for rapid semantic search with traditional filtering, ensuring customers find the right products quickly, even with vague or multifaceted requests. **Improved product recommendation logic prioritizes product type over brand, resulting in more relevant suggestions.**
 *   **Unbreakable Context & Memory:** Features **enhanced contextual chat history management using Upstash Redis for session persistence**, remembering previous interactions within a session.
 For longer conversations, it intelligently uses **LLM-powered summarization** to maintain relevant context efficiently.
 *   **Blazing-Fast & Responsive:** Leverages **efficient caching strategies with Upstash Redis** for API responses (reducing LLM calls for repeated queries) and session history, delivering swift responses and a smooth user experience.
 *   **Adaptive & Relevant Interactions:** While not "learning" in a self-modifying AI sense, the system is designed for **continuous improvement through iterative prompt engineering and a dynamic Redis-based knowledge base**.
 The LLM's capabilities allow for responses that adapt to the evolving conversation.
 The knowledge base learns from interactions to provide faster, consistent answers to common non-product queries.